-The module will be held in English and requires active participation and access to a laptop with an installed statistical package that you are familiar with from earlier courses (SPSS, STATA or R).
-More information will be provided before the start of the module.
+The module requires access to a laptop with an installed statistical package that the participant is familiar with from earlier modules (such as R or STATA).

 Module 5b (2105).
-Applied statistics II - Biomedicine and Laboratory medicine (3hp/credits) Course leader Aleksandra Turkiewicz (Aleksandra.Turkiewicz@med.lu.se)
+Applied statistics II - Biomedicine and Laboratory medicine (3hp/credits) Contents and format